antaldaniel/reprex/content/authors/developer/_index.md

 - [regions](https://regions.dataobservatory.eu/): an R package for adjusting sub-national boundaries for the making of regional statistics.
 While the U.S. has relatively stable sub-national boundaries (the US postal codes), most nations change their internal boundaries very frequently.
 Currently, regions tracks these changes in Europe, but our package could and should be extended to all ISO-conforming sub-national boundaries globally.
 An ideal domain-specific interest is geography, cartography, and/or small-area statistics.
 The package is currently not developed actively, but we expect it to be developed in a small-area statistics context, or for surveying withing a regional component.

+- [dataobservatory](https://github.com/dataobservatory-eu/dataobservatory) The goal of dataobservatory is to facilitate the automated documentation, and the automated recording of descriptive and administrative (statistical processing) metadata for datasets.
+It also helps recording information about the computational environment to increase reproducability.
+The [dataobservatory](https://github.com/dataobservatory-eu/dataobservatory) package helps creatign well-formatted datasets for the APIs of our data observatories.

 We are also contributing to a range of packages relevant for music analysis, open data access and open science data access and we are planning the release of new open source and non-open-source products.

 We are looking for individual(s) who can resolve issues via Github.
 Time commitments are flexible and compensation is commensurate with experience and skill.